 Due Dates (Anticipated): May 2027 (Full application deadline, projected)

-Summary: Supports doctoral students and faculty mentors in a year-long research collaboration culminating in scholarly output and conference participation.
+Summary: Supports doctoral students and faculty mentors in year-long research collaborations, including scholarly conference participation.

-This program funds a year-long, intensive research collaboration between a doctoral student and an established faculty mentor.
-The goal is to foster significant scholarship and prepare participants for impactful engagement within their academic disciplines.
-The Institute for Humane Studies (IHS) facilitates mentor matching if needed, and awardees retain full independence over their research design, analysis, and publication.
-A core requirement is that both the student and mentor attend and present at an academic conference or scholarly event during the grant period.
-The program particularly welcomes projects aligned with IHS priorities, including liberal democracy, economic freedom, and institutional design.
+This program funds a year-long, focused research collaboration between a doctoral student and an established faculty mentor.
+The aim is to foster meaningful scholarship, professional development, and integration into academic networks.
+Each mentorship pair is expected to work independently on research design, analysis, and publication, and to participate together in an academic conference or scholarly event during the grant period.
+The program encourages projects aligned with topics such as liberal democracy, economic freedom, or institutional design, but welcomes a broad range of research within the social sciences and humanities.